 Industry overview

-Australia’s sugarcane is grown in high rainfall and irrigated areas along coastal plains and river valleys on 2,100 km of Australia’s eastern coastline between Mossman in far north Queensland and Grafton in NSW.
+Australia’s sugarcane is grown in high rainfall and irrigated areas along coastal plains and river valleys on 2,100 km of Australia’s eastern coastline between Mossman in far north Queensland and Grafton in New South Wales.
 Queensland accounts for about 95 per cent of Australia’s raw sugar production.

 Australia is the world’s third largest exporter of raw sugar, with approximately 80 per cent of production sold to international markets.
 Major export customers include east Asia, China, Indonesia, Japan, Korea, Malaysia, Taiwan, the United States and New Zealand.